Essentials in Writing

 While there is repetition from year to year, much more time is spent developing writing skills rather than reviewing grammar.
 This means these courses are likely to appeal to students who might be bored with other courses that spend a great deal of time on grammar review each year.

 The publisher's website lists the table of contents for each course for grades and includes the number of class periods the course should require, the number of video lessons, the number of worksheets, and a list of each lesson's title.
 (This informaton is not in the downloadable files.)

-Each level is packaged in a DVD case, with two to four DVDs per level.
-With each set you receive a link for the downloadable files.
-(Originally, the PDF worksheets were included on disks that came in the package, and some levels might still come this way for the early part of 2013.)
+Each level is packaged in a DVD case, with two to four DVDs per level, but the printed, spira-bound workbook is optional.
+With each set you receive a link for the downloadable worksheet files.
 PDF files need to be viewed and printed from your computer while the video presentations can be watched on any DVD viewing device.
-Worksheets are printed with a large font, plenty of space to write (even for some composition activities), and some clip art illustrations.
-Answer keys are included at the end of each worksheet “book.”
-You should probably print the entire collection out and have it accessible since the worksheets themselves make it clear when they are to be used; this information is not presented on the DVDs.
-You may purchase pre-printed workbooks for $20 each if you find that more convenient.
+Worksheets are designed with a large font, plenty of space to write (even for some composition activities), and some clip art illustrations.
+If you use the PDF files, you should probably print the entire collection out and have it accessible since the worksheets themselves make it clear when they are to be used; this information is not presented on the DVDs.

 First grade begins with review of proper letter formation then moves into beginning sentence formation, punctuation, capitalization, and other introductory grammar.
 It introduces nouns and their use as subjects as well as action verbs.
 Students learn to write paragraphs, letters, and poems.
 (76 pages)